A Ruddy Turnstone bird with plastic pollution in it's habitat.

 Threat of Ingestion

-Ingestion of plastic represents a serious threat to marine birds, with blocked digestive systems and compromised kidney and endocrine functions often leading to the bird's death.
+Ingesting plastic is a serious threat to marine birds, leading to blocked digestive systems and compromised kidney and endocrine functions that can be fatal.
 Most shearwaters, albatrosses, petrels, and storm-petrels have an exceptional sense of smell that allows them to find food across huge expanses of open sea.
 Enticed by deceptive odors that smell of food, birds swallow plastic pieces — both large and small — and will even regurgitate them for their offspring.
 Ingesting plastic distracts birds from real food and can pose a lethal threat.

 Risk of Entanglement

-String-like plastics such as fishing line and netting present a serious risk to birds by wrapping around body parts and restricting movement.
+String-like plastics such as fishing line and netting can become wrapped around body parts and restrict movement.
 Designed for transparency in water, monofilament line and netting entangle birds when used for fishing, and for years after if they are discarded or left in the water.
 Many species are drawn to thread-like plastics as potential nesting material.
 Once at the nest, this tangled plastic threatens both adult birds and their young.